Table of Contents

 The water tank has a capacity of 67 ounces.

-The top product in our list has to come with all the accessories you need.
-The BES870XL gives not only volumetric controls and a built in grinder for the beans but also all the trinkets such as a milk jug, filter holder, a dose trimming tool, and a cleaning kit.
+The best espresso maker in our list has to come with all the accessories you need.
+The Breville Barista BES870XL gives not only volumetric controls and a built in grinder for the beans but also all the trinkets such as a milk jug, filter holder, a dose trimming tool, and a cleaning kit.

 Best for Home